AHamamd150/MLscanner/README.md

 * Numpy
 * TensorFlow
 * sklearn
+* imblearn
 * multiprocessing (for the intial training over multi-cores)
 * tqdm (for the illustration of the fancy progress bar)

 These packages can be easily installed by `pip3 install module`